University of North Carolina Asheville logo

 Is University of North Carolina Asheville the right fit for me?

 Whether University of North Carolina Asheville is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (92% admit rate), cost ($21,470/year out-of-state), campus culture in Asheville, and available programs.
+Key factors to consider: admissions selectivity (92% admit rate), avg net price ($12,250/year after aid), campus culture in Asheville, and available programs.
 Use CollegeCove's compare tool to weigh University of North Carolina Asheville against similar schools side-by-side.

 Ready to apply?